evendoom/match_me/README.md

 * References to HTML and CSS glyphs can be found on the following website: https://css-tricks.com/snippets/html/glyphs/.

-* The following jquery code was used for modal implementation: https://jquerymodal.com/.
+* The following jQuery code was used for modal implementation: https://jquerymodal.com/.

+* The following jQuery plugin was used for the spinning circle: https://www.jqueryscript.net/loading/circle-indicator-spinner.html

 * Form submission was implemented via [EmailJS](https://www.emailjs.com/).